Map of landmines: How Brexit might help the Scottish independence quest

 The SNP’s best bet, as it meets for conference in Edinburgh this weekend, is to drive up public support for secession.
 A grassroots campaign is already in the offing.

-If, eventually, Britain were to reverse Brexit, this would call into question the formal justification for another independence vote, described as a “material change in circumstances” in the SNP’s 2016 policy programme.
+If, eventually, Britain were to reverse Brexit, this would call into question the formal justification for another independence vote, described as a “material change in circumstances” in the SNP’s 2016 policy program.

 Sturgeon this week set out a tentative timescale for a new vote by the end of next year.
 But has ruled out an illegal referendum, so that, failing approval by London, the 2021 election for Scotland’s devolved parliament seems likely to become a proxy independence vote.